k3ntako/High-School-Internship/4-javascript/5-objects.md

 console.log(myFavoriteRestaurants["san francisco"]); // La Taqueria
 ```

 Bracket notation also allows you to use variables.
+Notice that the variable goes inside the brackets.

 ```javascript
 const nextCityToVisit = "boston";